-- A filter row is ignored if the Value column is empty, except when Op. is Equal to, Not equal to, Matches regex or Doesn't match regex. - Number, date and text values are treated differently for Equal to, Greater than, Less than, Greater than equal, Less than equal and Not equal to operations.
-Any values that can be converted to a number will be treated as a number.
-Any values that match the supported date formats in Preferences will be treated as a date. - All values are treated as text for Contains, Starts with, Ends with, Matches regex, Is not, Doesn't start with, Doesn't end with and Doesn't match regex operations.

-- Comparisons of text are whitespace sensitive.
+- A filter row is ignored if the Value column is empty, except when Op. is Equal to, Not equal to, Matches regex or Doesn't match regex. - Number, date and text values are treated differently for Equal to, Greater than, Less than, Greater than equal, Less than equal and Not equal to operations. - o If both values are numeric, a numeric comparison will be carried out. - o If both values match a supported date formats in Preferences, a date comparison will be carried out. - Otherwise the values will be treated as text. - For example, an empty value is considered less than 0, because they will be compared as text.
+So you might want to replace empty values with 0 or remove those rows with Filter, before comparing them. - All values are treated as text for Contains, Starts with, Ends with, Matches regex, Is not, Doesn't start with, Doesn't end with and Doesn't match regex operations. - Comparisons of text are whitespace sensitive.
 Cells with whitespace will not match Is empty.
 You can use Whitespace to remove whitespace before filtering and Replace to get of other unwanted characters (e.g. whitespace inside the text). - See here for more details on Regular expressions (regex). - Y can use Subtract to see rows removed by filtering if there is unique key column.